Napier Nomad: Nomad II

 Even before the Nomad I was running, its successor, the Nomad II (E.145) Nomad 6, had already been designed.
 In this version an extra stage was added to the axial compressor/supercharger, eliminating the separate centrifugal part and the intercooler.
 The turbine (which also received an additional stage) was now only used to drive the compressor, and feed back any excess power to the main shaft using a Beier variable-ratio gear; the separate propeller from the turbine was deleted, just as the whole of the "afterburner" system with its valves etc. So the system was now like a combination of a mechanical supercharger, and a turbocharger without any need for bypass.
 The result was smaller and considerably simpler: a single engine driving a single propeller.
 Overall weight reduction was 1000 lb.
 The wet liners of the cylinders of the Nomad I were changed for dry liners.

+Later development added water injection, increasing the take-off rating to 3,570 ehp at 2,050 rpm (3,476 shp plus 230 lbf residual thrust).

 While the Nomad II was undergoing testing, a prototype Avro Shackleton was lent to Napier as a testbed.
 The engine proved bulky, like the Nomad I before it, and in the meantime several dummy engines were used on the Shackleton for various tests.

 On an equivalent power basis, the Nomad II had an SFC of 0.327 lb/hph at 25000 ft cruise altitude.

-A further development, the Nomad Nm.7, of 3500 shp was announced in 1953.
+A further development, the Nomad Nm.7, of 3467 shp was announced in 1953.

+Nomad III

+Before cancellation of the programme in 1955, Napier proposed a further development designated as the E.173 Nomad III.
+The design was intended to add fuel injection in the exhaust manifold and an air-to-water aftercooler between the compressor and the cylinders.
+A projected “wet” take-off rating of 4,500 ehp (3,356 kW) at 2,050 rpm was reported (4,412 shp (3,290 kW) plus 230 lbf (1.021 kN) residual thrust), with an estimated weight of 3,750 lb (1,701 kg), about 170 lb (77 kg) more than the Nomad II.
+No example of a finished Nomad III engine was built.

-By 1954 interest in the Nomad was waning, and after the only project, the Avro Type 719 Shackleton IV, based on it was cancelled, work on the engine was ended in April 1955, after an expenditure of £5.1 million.
+By 1954, interest in the Nomad was waning, and after the only project, the Avro Type 719 Shackleton IV, based on it was cancelled, work on the engine was ended in April 1955, after an expenditure of £5.1 million.
 The design was also considered for the Canadair Argus, a similar maritime patrol aircraft being designed for the Royal Canadian Air Force.
-This design turned to the Wright R-3350, the design the Nomad was intending to best.
+This design turned to the Wright R-3350, the design that the Nomad was intending to beat.

 A Nomad II is on display at the Steven F. Udvar-Hazy Center in Virginia.